 How Much Does It Cost to Set Up a Blind Trust?

 Setting up a blind trust can be expensive.
 It can cost thousands of dollars.
 Establishing a blind trust often requires the help of a financial professional and you’ll have to pay any associated fees.
-While this is true for all trusts, blind trusts can be especially intricate.

 In addition to the set-up costs, a blind trust can have significant maintenance costs.
 This means that you’ll be paying some costs as long as you have the trust, so the total cost of the trust is not just what you pay to set it up.
 If you’re considering setting up a blind trust, make sure it is worth the time and money.